Forecasting Propagation

 If the Plot Critical Frequencies box is checked, PropView displays the following frequencies hour-by-hour

-If the Show Open Bands box is checked, PropView displays horizontal lines for each amateur band for which propagation is possible.
+If the Show Open Bands box is checked, PropView displays horizontal lines for each amateur band for which propagation is possible and for which the box for that band in the Prediction Bands panel on the Configuration window's Prediction tab is checked.
 The width of each line indicates the likelihood that propagation will occur.

 For forecasts generated by any forecasting engine's LUF & MUF technique,